-Low growing perennials with attractive flowers, Lewisia are a spring flowering plant with attractive flowers in a range of colours.
+Lewisia is a spreading perennial grown for the attractive flowers as well as the foliage, they are a spring flowering plant with attractive flowers in a range of colours.

-Colourful little rock garden plants Lewisia are mainly found in nurseries as hybrid forms.
+Colourful little rock garden plants they are mainly found in nurseries as hybrid forms.

-A small perennial plant from the Rocky Mountains where they are known as ‘Bitter Root’, they form attractive rosettes of green foliage, with flowers rising well above in spring.
+A small perennial plant from the Rocky Mountains where they are known as ‘ Siskiyou Lewisia’ and ‘Bitter Root’, they form attractive rosettes of green foliage, with flowers rising well above in spring.

 They are naturally found in rocky areas, growing in semi shade in a well drained humus rich soil.